 It may surprise you that many students who show signs of a learning difficulty actually have a vision problem.
 According to the National PTA, approximately 10 million school-age children suffer from vision problems that make it more difficult for them to learn in a classroom setting.

-If your child is struggling in school, Dr. Stein can determine whether the problem is related to their vision and provide a vision therapy program to help them succeed.
+If your child is struggling in school, our eye doctors can determine whether the problem is related to their vision and provide a vision therapy program to help them succeed.

 Vision Screenings vs Comprehensive Eye Exam